Kat404/SAPITS/README.md

 ### About SAPITS Locations

 - **Origin**: Refers to the location established by the SAPITS founder (when available).
-- **Official**: Any location that strictly follows the SAPITS methodology and wishes to be listed in our `SAPITS_places.md` directory.
+- **Official**: Any location that strictly follows the SAPITS methodology and has passed our verification process.

 > **Note:** The existence of an Origin location is **not** required for Official locations to operate.
 Any business that adheres to the SAPITS methodology can become an Official location.

+### Find SAPITS Locations

+Visit our [SAPITS Places](SAPITS_places.md) directory to find both Origin and Official locations that have been verified to follow our methodology and privacy standards.

 ### For Businesses Wishing to Become Official

 If you operate a business that follows the SAPITS methodology and would like to be listed as an Official location, please contact us to begin the verification process.
-Your location will be added to our `SAPITS_places.md` directory, helping users find SAPITS-compliant services.
+Your location will be added to our directory `SAPITS_places.md`, helping users find SAPITS-compliant services.

 ### Service Standards